Join our ABA Wait List Below

 Role: Works with child in-home or at center to teach the skills in the treatment plan.

-One Child requires our Technicians to be pursuing a 4 year degree, have a obtained a 4 year degree, or equilvant years experience in the ABA field; and many are BCBA® candidates in the process of completing their required 1500 hours of field work.
+One Child requires our Technicians to be pursuing a 4 year degree, have a obtained a 4 year degree, or equivalent years experience in the ABA field; and many are BCBA® candidates in the process of completing their required 1500 hours of field work.

+One Child accepts most commercial health insurance plans and private pay families.
 Please note that One Child is unable to accept Medicaid at this time.